-Furthermore, this appendix discusses the High Availability Controller (HAC) configuration parameters in the solidhac.ini configuration file and High Availability Manager configuration parameters in the HAManager.ini configuration file.
-These parameters are specific to IBM solidDB HotStandby.
-For a discussion of other solid.ini parameters, see IBM solidDB Administration Guide.
+- High Availability Controller (HAC) configuration parameters in the solidhac.ini configuration file - High Availability Manager (HAM) configuration parameters in the HAManager.ini configuration file

+For descriptions of solid.ini parameters, see IBM solidDB Administrator Guide.

-For information about how to format parameter names and section headings, see IBM solidDB Administration Guide, which has an appendix on configuration parameters.
-That appendix explains the rules you must follow when formatting parameter names and values, etc. The [HotStandby] section of the solid.ini file follows those same rules.
+For information about how to format parameter names and section headings, see IBM solidDB Administrator Guide, Appendix Server-side configuration parameters.
+It explains the rules you must follow when formatting parameter names and values, for example.
+The [HotStandby] section of the solid.ini file follows those same rules.

-For information on parameters that can be used in the [Watchdog] section of the solid.ini file, see Appendix F, Watchdog Sample.
+For information on parameters that can be used in the [Watchdog] section of the solid.ini file, see the section Appendix F, "Watchdog sample," on page 151.